finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 <a id="upsertPortfolioProperties"></a>
 # **upsertPortfolioProperties**
-> PortfolioProperties upsertPortfolioProperties(scope, code, requestBody)
+> PortfolioProperties upsertPortfolioProperties(scope, code, requestBody).execute();

 UpsertPortfolioProperties: Upsert portfolio properties

 Create or update one or more properties for a particular portfolio.
 A property is updated if it  already exists and created if it does not.
 All properties must be from the &#39;Portfolio&#39; domain.
 Properties have an &lt;i&gt;effectiveFrom&lt;/i&gt; datetime from which the property is valid, and an &lt;i&gt;effectiveUntil&lt;/i&gt;  datetime until which it is valid.
 Not supplying an &lt;i&gt;effectiveUntil&lt;/i&gt; datetime results in the property being  valid indefinitely, or until the next &lt;i&gt;effectiveFrom&lt;/i&gt; datetime of the property.

 ### Example
 ```java